On a local-global principle for quadratic twists of abelian varieties: Introduction

 Suppose that $A$ and $A'$ satisfy \eqref{equation: main condition}.
-The main result of \S\ref{section: Rajan} is a variant of the corollary of Rajan's theorem mentioned in the above paragraph that applies when and $\varrho_{A,\ell}$ has an unrepeated strongly absolutely irreducible factor (see Theorem~\ref{theorem: serre}).
-This variant builds on results of Serre \cite{Ser81} and is systematically exploited in subsequent sections.
-Theorem \ref{theorem: mild refinement serre} is the other main contribution of this section.
-It shows that, under a certain technical assumtion, the base changes of~$A$ and~$A'$ to their common endomorphism field are quadratic twists of each other.
-Applying Theorem \ref{theorem: mild refinement serre} and using arguments specific to the situation of interest to deduce the local-global QT principle over $k$ will be a recurrent method in later sections.
+The main results of \S\ref{section: Rajan} are two variants of Rajan's theorem that build on \cite{Ser81}: Theorem~\ref{theorem: serre} applies when $\varrho_{A,\ell}$ has an unrepeated strongly absolutely irreducible factor; Theorem \ref{theorem: mild refinement serre} shows that, under a certain technical assumption, the base changes~$A_K$ and~$A'_K$ are quadratic twists.
+A common strategy in later sections consists on first applying Theorem \ref{theorem: mild refinement serre}, and then using arguments specific to the situation of interest to descend the validity of the local-global QT principle from $K$ to $k$.